 Watch out for vomiting, diarrhea, lethargy, dehydration, and seizures if you suspect your dog has eaten a grape.
-These symptoms usually appear within 24 hours, but don’t wait for signs of toxicity to appear to get your dog checked if you suspect that they’ve swallowed a grape or grape product.
+These symptoms usually appear within 24 hours, but don’t wait for signs of toxicity to appear.
+Get your dog checked if you suspect that they’ve swallowed a grape or grape product.

 Your dog ate candy.
-What next?
+What now?
 The first thing is to figure out what your dog ate.
-One piece of chocolate?
-A whole pack of gum?
-The entire jar of mixed candies?
+Was it one piece of chocolate, a whole pack of gum, or the entire jar of mixed candies?

 Depending on what your dog consumed and their weight, your vet may tell you to do a few things: